Update: This issue is now resolved with Common UI buttons.

 a non-dynamic delegate that does allow us to use lambdas.

 Taking our earlier example, here's how we could re-write it to bind to the

 SButton's delegate instead.

 CommonUI is a plugin from Epic released with Unreal Engine 4.27 and 5.0.
 It is still somewhat experimental but has been in use by Epic for a while.

-One of the things it adds is a new button class that addresses some of the issues with
+One of the things it adds is a new button class that addresses some of the

 - On-Click delegates pass a pointer to the button that clicked them, useful when binding many button instances to the same function.